imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-ADFS-WAP-and-ADConnect-Single-Site.md

 - PKIDeploymentType.
 Type of PKI Environment Previously Deployed.
 Select (2-Tier-PKI or Enterprise-PKI)
 - ExchangeExists.
 Does Exchange exist in your current environment.
 Select (Yes or No)
 - ExchangeExistsVersion.
 Version of Exchange if Exchange Esists in current Environment 20(19) or 20(16).
 Select (19 or 16)
+- SQLExists.
+Deploy ADFS to existing SQL Instance.
+Select (Yes or No)
+- SQLHost.
+Enter a SQL Server Name for ADFS to use (Example: KHL-SQL-01)
 - AutoShutdownEnabled.
 Yes = AutoShutdown Enabled, No = AutoShutdown Disabled.
 - AutoShutdownTime.
 24-Hour Clock Time for Auto-Shutdown (Example: 1900 = 7PM)
 - AutoShutdownEmail.
 Auto-Shutdown notification Email (Example:  user@domain.com)